awesome-devops-hub/awsweeper/README.md

     ```

-  - Push update to Lambda in all regions:
+  - Push Lambda in all regions:

     ```bash
     auto/deploy-lambda-in-all